alex22barreto/Dentistware/Readme.md

 Dentistware is a software for managing several issues common in a dentistry, which includes control for current appointments, centralization of the data as we can retrieve it from a database reliabily and controle all the roles in this specific business.

-Due to the arrangments of certain appointments, we're also able to distribute the time of each member of the dentistry, this leads to a general improvement of all possible services in a dentristry.
+Due to the arrangments of certain appointments, we're also able to distribute the time of each member of the dentistry, this leads to a general improvement of all possible services in a dentristry, for now this software is intended for general purposes but we hope its implementation can be sucessfully adapted to every dentistry in order to achieve all those tasks.

 ## Status